 Frequently Asked Questions About Short Sales

 Contact Chris Hounchell as your listing broker for real estate short sales in the Tampa, Florida area.
-We are an experienced St. Petersburg short sales and pre foreclosure Realtor and are ready to assist you now.
+He’s an experienced St. Petersburg short sales and pre foreclosure Realtor ready to assist you.